fenix011/readme/README.md

 ### Projects 💼

-I like to make quickstarts which can be used as templates to make websites, such as with React, Vue, MkDocs, Jekyll or Docsify.
+I like to make quickstarts which can be used as templates to make websites, such as with Hugo, Jekyll, 11ty,....
 See my [quickstart](https://github.com/fenix011?tab=repositories&q=quickstart&type=&language=) projects on GitHub.

 My gists are available on a one-page site - [Gist Viewer](https://fenix011.github.io/gist-viewer/)